 The following activities are perfect for the month of December and especially fun right before the holidays.
 All of the activities are designed with physical activity and motor planning in mind!

 Pink Oatmeal has also taken some of these ideas even a step further, so they deserved their own blog posts of ideas.
-Be sure to check out more on Reindeer Games and Gingerbread Activities.
+Be sure to check out more on Reindeer Games, Holidays Around The World, Christmas Sweater Activities and Gingerbread Activities.

 Christmas Tree Fine Motor